How to Collect

-For more than 20 years I’ve been collecting paintings, and for the past dozen years I’ve given in entirely to my love of art as the proprietor of a San Francisco gallery.
+For more than 25 years I’ve been collecting paintings, and for the past two decades I’ve given in entirely to my love of art as the proprietor of a San Francisco gallery.
 It has been fun.

 Don’t be too quick to buy.
 Especially when you’re first beginning to collect, it is much more important to look than to buy.
 Go to the very best museums and the top galleries and auction houses.
 Let your eye learn what is good and what is better — what you like and what you love.
 Later on, when you find yourself still remembering the one that got away, you’ll learn the corollary to this rule: Don’t be too slow to buy, either, when love comes along.

 Focus your collection.
 Especially at the beginning, as you start to learn what excites you most, concentrate on one or two things.
 It could be cityscape paintings, or tonalist landscapes, or work by young Asian artists.
 This will give your looking a focus and let you begin to accumulate knowledge as well as paintings.

 Collect in depth.
 Find a few artists whose work moves you and invest in them, in the fullest sense of the word.
 Buy multiple examples of their work that show the full range of their talent.
 This will often provide the added satisfaction of forming a bond not only with a piece of art, but also with the artist.

 “Stand on your tiptoes.”
 Someone advised me early on, “Stand on your tiptoes when you buy art,” and it was good advice, if somewhat mysterious.
 What he meant was: Stretch yourself and buy one strong painting, even if it costs more than you’d planned to pay, rather than buying half a dozen inexpensive or minor works.
 Ask if you can pay over a period of a few months.
 This will increase the anticipation and raise your standards — and also limit the stack of “but it was cheap” things that end up in the closet when you grow tired of them.